The placement learning policy provides guidance on the management, maintenance and evaluation of credit bearing placement learning.

 We have an ambitious strategy to ensure that all students are provided with opportunities for work or placement-based experience where transferable employability skills are embedded across their curricula.
 This is so students at all levels are prepared for the transition to the world of work.
 Supporting students to access high quality placement opportunities during the course of their studies is central to ensuring that this commitment is met.

-The placement learning policy supports the development of credit bearing placement provision to ensure that it is safe, accessible and enhances the student experience though the achievement of defined programme/module level learning outcomes as identified by the QAA Chapter B3 and B10.
+The placement learning policy supports the development of credit bearing placement provision to ensure that it is safe, accessible and enhances the student experience though the achievement of defined programme/module level learning outcomes as set out in the revised UK Quality Code for Higher Education with the expectations and practices noted in the supporting advice and guidance on Work-based Learning being particularly relevant.

 Where non-credit bearing placement activity is being arranged and/or supported by schools or professional service departments, there is an expectation that provision is reviewed to ensure that it complies with the key principles identified in the policy.

-Provides guidance on the management, maintenance and evaluation of credit bearing placement learning.
+Provides guidance on the management, maintenance and evaluation of placement learning including PGR and Degree Apprenticeships.

 The key principles